growthbook/growthbook-proxy/README.md

 - `USE_HTTP2` - "true" or "1" to enable
 - `HTTPS_CERT` - The SSL certificate
 - `HTTPS_KEY` - The SSL key

+If the GrowthBook app your proxy is connecting to is using a self-signed certificate, you can disable certificate verification by setting `NODE_TLS_REJECT_UNAUTHORIZED` to "0".

 ### Other common configuration options